Kinship Conservation Fellowship

-We select the best and the brightest practitioners in the field and award them a $6,000 stipend and a month of valuable, cutting-edge training.
-Our curriculum is delivered by a faculty of global experts who work closely with each carefully selected cohort of Fellows to explore new ways to apply market-based approaches to environmental issues.
+Only the best and the brightest practitioners in the field are chosen to become Fellows.
+Those who are selected receive a $6000 stipend and a month of valuable training.
+The curriculum is delivered by a faculty of global experts who work closely with each carefully selected cohort of Fellows to explore new ways to apply market-based approaches to environmental issues.

-With our case study methodology, Fellows find new solutions to real life conservation challenges.
-Over the course of a month, Fellows attend dynamic sessions, participate in collaborative and independent projects, and enjoy a rich, multi-faceted experience.
+Using a case study methodology, Fellows identify new solutions to real life conservation challenges.
+Over the course of the month, Fellows attend dynamic sessions, participate in collaborative and independent projects, and attend field trips.

 Beyond the training

-Kinship Fellows join a community of practitioners where they continue to network and collaborate to address environmental challenges.
-Kinship's global network of 264 Fellows in 58 countries across 7 continents is collaborative, innovative, and dedicated to effective conservation.
+Kinship Fellows join a community of practitioners, where they continue to network and collaborate to address environmental challenges.
+The global network of 264 Fellows in 51 countries across 7 continents is collaborative, innovative, and dedicated to effective conservation.

 You can learn more about this opportunity by visiting the funder's website.